campbell-lucas/campbell-lucas/README.md

 ### Hi! 😃
-I am a software engineer in the making from New Zealand.
-Studying how to code in Python 🐍
+I am an IT Systems Engineer from New Zealand.
+Currently learning Python.
 <br>
 ## Connect with me